BuraChuhadar/tutankhamungamesite/_posts/2025-11-23-huntermansockets.md

 # Moving Beyond Firewatchman's Prefabs

-HunterMan is our reference character for mid-game ostrich hunting, and he exposed a friction point: Firewatchman baked whole fire-extinguishing sequences into single prefab animations.
+HunterMan is our reference character for early-game ostrich hunting, and he exposed a friction point: Firewatchman baked whole fire-extinguishing sequences into single prefab animations.
 They look fine when nothing changes, but as soon as stats or item skins vary, we are either duplicating prefabs or compromising on feedback.

 While we're keeping the existing Firewatchman assets for now, we'll be readdressing them later.
 Moving forward, new characters like HunterMan will use a socket-driven pipeline.